MP Estate Planning UK

 The probate process involves several steps, including:

-1. Applying for Probate: The executor applies for probate at the Principal Probate Registry.
+1. Applying for Probate: The executor applies for a Grant of Probate through the Probate Registry (applications can now be made online for straightforward cases).

-2. Valuing the Estate: The executor must value all assets, including foreign bank accounts.
+2. Valuing the Estate: The executor must value all assets worldwide as at the date of death, including foreign bank accounts — using the exchange rate on the date of death.

-3. Paying Debts and Taxes: Debts and taxes are paid from the estate.
+3. Paying Debts and Inheritance Tax: IHT must be paid (or arrangements made to pay) before the grant is issued.
+Debts are paid from the estate.

 StepConsiderationsForeign Asset Complexity